machinewrapped/gpt-subtrans/readme.md

 - `-k`, `--apikey`:
   Your OpenAI API Key (https://platform.openai.com/account/api-keys).
 Not required if it is set in .env

+- `-b`, `--apibase`:
+  API base address.
+Used for third-party API, if it is not set, it will be the default openai official API base address.

 - `-t`, `--temperature`:
   A higher temperature increases the random variance of translations.
 Default 0.